twMisc/LM-PyTorch-Training/README.md

 # LM-PyTorch-Training

-This repository contains the code for training a PyTorch `torch.nn.Module` using the Levenberg–Marquardt algorithm.
+This repository contains the code for training a PyTorch network inheriting from `torch.nn.Module` using the Levenberg–Marquardt algorithm.
 The code utilizes the `torch.func` (previously known as `functorch`) to compute the Jacobian of the model with respect to its parameters.
-See the notebooks `01_Function_approximation.ipynb` and `02_Possion_2D_PINNs.ipynb` for examples of how to use the code.

 ## Requirements